pdhoff/pdhoff.github.io/teaching/stat832/stat832.md

 ---

 #### Announcements
+2017-04-05: Do the eleventh set of exercises, exercises 1,2,4 and 5 in the multivariate regression notes, to be turned in Wednesday 2017-04-12.

 2017-03-29: Do the tenth set of exercises, exercises 6,7 and 8 in the copula notes,
 to be turned in Wednesday 2017-04-05.